NuNetwork/documentation/_kb/parametric-orderbook.md

  - The model can be configured by the custodian using the configuration file or directly in the UI.
  - The model is dynamic, in the sense that its parameters can be manipulated at runtime.
- - NuBot will implement capabilities to autonomous adapt parameters to best fit market conditions.
+ - NuBot will implement capabilities to autonomously adapt parameters to best fit market conditions.
  - The buy and sell liquidity can be modelled separately

 If you launch NuBot with the GUI, you will be able to change parameters and see a real time preview of how changing parameters affects the sahpe of your orderbook.